Glatzli/model_comparison_codes/README.md

 model intercomparison study

 ToDo:
-- Do I have to interpolate the WRF-model?
+- Do I have to interpolate WRF-model?
 UM?
+How to find out in which projection it is now?
-- complete PCGP calc for Arome & ICON: works now, right? test again!
+- complete PCGP calc for Arome & ICON: works now, need to implement calculation of AD_gamma (calc aspect ratio)

 Questions for next meeting: